Adobe Stock 1898320163

 More importantly, it supports smarter interventions, extends asset life, reduces waste, prioritises renewal, and enables more sustainable operations.
 In this way, digitalisation becomes an enabler of outcomes rather than an end in itself.

-A leadership shift: owning a digitised operating model
+A leadership shift: using digitalisation policy as a catalyst to reimagine the operating model

-Given the context of increasing certainty, a critical task is to imagine a digitised operating model in which information is a lasting asset, retaining value across planning, delivery, operations, and renewal.
-This requires treating data and information as foundational assets, with information quality embedded in daily work, governance, and contracting, so reliability is consistent and expected.
+Given increasing uncertainty in operating environments, it is critical for leaders to imagine a digitised operating model in which information is a lasting asset, retaining value across planning, delivery, operations, and renewal.
+This requires building a shared ontology and treating data and information as foundational assets.
+From this, information quality must be embedded into daily work, governance, and contracting.
 A focused leadership and sponsorship cohort is critical to realising this.

-Translating that leadership ambition into practice calls for a disciplined approach, one that lifts information to an enterprise asset without diminishing local expertise.
+Translating that leadership ambition into practice calls for a disciplined approach, one in which the digital thread becomes central to the work of the organisation, not a layer within it.
 A useful starting point is to work from decisions and users: identify the key decisions at each lifecycle stage and the analytical views that inform stewardship.
-Then define the minimal, testable information requirements, content, structure, metadata, and acceptance criteria that align with the policy’s expectations.
+From this, define the minimal, testable information requirements, content, structure, metadata, and acceptance criteria that align with the policy’s expectations.
 This respects each domain’s specificity and ensures information can be tested and trusted.

 The ability to leverage data, integrating it securely, reasoning over it credibly, and guiding resource allocation, is now fundamental for competitiveness and, in the public sector, for meeting regulatory and customer demands for traceability, resilience, and sustainability.
 The IDD Policy aligns New South Wales with this imperative.
 This shift from compliance to organisational value is at the heart of its ambition: by urging agencies to embed standards, models, environments, contracts, and capabilities, it enables data to become a durable, auditable resource, especially when supported by expert partners who can help realise this potential.